 So, You still have the opportunity to move ahead in your career in Cyberoam Development.
 Mindmajix offers Advanced Cyberoam Interview Questions 2021 that help you in cracking your interview & acquire a dream career as Cyberoam Developer.

-Ans: While designing corporate policies regarding network security, many organizations often neglect the most critical and weak component in security, that is the human element.
+While designing corporate policies regarding network security, many organizations often neglect the most critical and weak component insecurity, which is the human element.
 By and large, an organization’s overall security is only as strong as its weakest link, its users.

 In order to deal with the concerns of gaining visibility and controls on the user's activities in the network, Cyberoam UTM’s Layer 8 technology with its network appliances of UTM appliances and Next-Generation Firewalls, has been derived out of the need for a more strong network security system which can include a user’s human identity as part of the firewall rule matching the criteria.

 By definition, Cyberoam Layer 8 Technology, functions over its network security appliances by treating every single user identity as the 8th layer or the "human layer" in the network protocol stack.
 This allows the system administrators to uniquely identify users, control the activity of these users in the internet network, and enable policy-setting and reporting by username.

 Following are the benefits rendered by Cyberoam’s 8 Layer Technology: -